Burnt Oak tube station

-Burnt Oak is a London Underground station in Burnt Oak, north London, on Watling Avenue, off the A5 (the Edgware Road, originally a Roman Road known as Watling Street).
-The station is on the Edgware branch of the Northern line, between Edgware and Colindale stations, and in Travelcard Zone 4.
+Burnt Oak is a London Underground station in Burnt Oak, North London.
+It is located on Watling Avenue, off the A5 (the Edgware Road, originally a Roman road known as Watling Street).
+The station is on the Edgware branch of the Northern line, between Edgware and Colindale stations.
+It is in London fare zone 4.

 Location

 Burnt Oak is on Watling Avenue, situated near the Burnt Oak Library, separated by the rail tracks.
 The station serves a moderate residential area.
 Rows of shops are along Watling Avenue.
 Barnfield Primary School, Burnt Oak Brook, Goldbeaters Primary School, Barnet Burnt Oak Leisure Center and Edgware Community Hospital are nearby.